Chart Color Schemes

 Income analysis reveals strong economic positioning, with the area outperforming 60% of locations assessed nationally by AreaSearch

-The suburb of Ashbury had a median taxpayer income of $52,420 and an average income of $68,498 in the latest postcode level ATO data aggregated by AreaSearch for financial year 2023.
-This is slightly above national averages, with Greater Sydney's median income being $60,817 and average income being $83,003.
-By September 2025, current estimates based on Wage Price Index growth of 8.86% would be approximately $57,064 (median) and $74,567 (average).
-According to the 2021 Census figures, household incomes rank at the 91st percentile ($2,571 weekly), while personal income ranks at the 65th percentile.
-The earnings profile shows that 29.6% of locals (1,039 people) fall into the $4000+ category, differing from regional patterns where the $1,500 - 2,999 range dominates with 30.9%.
+Ashbury suburb has a median taxpayer income of $52,420 and an average income of $68,498 according to the latest postcode level ATO data aggregated by AreaSearch for financial year 2023.
+This is slightly above national averages, contrasting with Greater Sydney's median income of $60,817 and average income of $83,003.
+By September 2025, estimated incomes would be approximately $57,064 (median) and $74,567 (average), based on Wage Price Index growth of 8.86% since financial year 2023.
+According to the 2021 Census, household incomes rank at the 91st percentile ($2,571 weekly), while personal income ranks at the 65th percentile.
+The earnings profile shows that 29.6% of locals (1,039 people) fall into the $4000+ category, differing from regional patterns where the $1,500 - $2,999 range dominates with 30.9%.
 Economic strength is evident through 43.3% of households achieving high weekly earnings exceeding $3,000, supporting elevated consumer spending.
 After housing costs, residents retain 87.7% of income, reflecting strong purchasing power and the area's SEIFA income ranking places it in the 9th decile.

 Frequently Asked Questions - Income